 Your child’s very first dental appointment should never be a scary experience (for them or for you).
 They are usually less fearful at a younger age, which means it is the perfect time for them to get accustomed to the office and staff.
 This also gives parents an opportunity to learn from Dr. Robinette on how to care for their child’s teeth during the first few years of their life.

-It can be very beneficial to bring your little one along on one of your own dental appointments, or the appointment of an older sibling to help get them more used to the environment at a dentist’s office.
+It can be very beneficial to bring your little one along on one of your own dental appointments, or the regular preventative care of an older sibling to help get them more used to the environment at a dentist’s office.

 Parents find out quickly that children learn and imitate what they see, both positive and negative.
 If your toddlers see you keeping to a similar schedule of brushing and flossing your teeth, they will want to mimic your behaviors.